pachyderm/docs/content/latest/how-tos/advanced-data-operations/time-windows.md

 examine *the last two weeks of data*, *January's data*, or some other moving or static time window of data.

-Pachyderm provides the following approaches to this task:
+MLDM provides the following approaches to this task:

 1. [Fixed time windows](#fixed-time-windows) - for rigid, fixed
 time windows, such as months (Jan, Feb, and so on) or days—01-01-17,